Transition metal arsine complexes: Ligand properties

 Arsines are L ligands according to the Covalent bond classification method.
 In the usual electron counting method, they are two-electron ligands.

-With respect to HSAB theory, the ligand is soft.
+With respect to HSAB theory, arsines are "soft ligands."

 Comparison of arsine and phosphine ligands

 An obvious difference between arsine and phosphine ligands is the larger size of arsenic atoms.
 Consequently, M-As bonds tend to be about 10 picometers longer than M-P bonds.
 Furthermore, the ligand cone angle is somewhat smaller for arsines vs phosphines: 141° for AsPh_{3} vs 145° for PPh_{3}.

-The inversion barriers for tertiary arsines are estimated to be near 40 kcal/mol.
+The inversion barriers (ΔG*)for tertiary arsines have been shown to be near 42 kcal/mol.
 By contrast, the inversion of a tertiary phosphine occurs with barriers near 30 kcal/mol.
-Thus, chiral arsines are more optically stable than chiral phosphines.
+Thus, chiral arsines are more configurationally stable than chiral phosphines.

+The As-C bond is weaker than the P-C bond, which is manifested in some ligand degradations.

 Arsines are more reluctant to oxidize to As(V) derivatives.
 For this reason, alkylarsines are more air-stable than the corresponding alkylphosphines.

 Representative ligands

 Symmetrical triorganoarsines are well-established, including triphenylarsine and trimethylarsine.
-A well studied chelating ditertiary arsine is diars, C6H4(As(CH3)2)2.
-Some of these ligands were developed in the course of study on chemical warfare agents.
+A well studied chelating ditertiary arsine is diars, C6H4(As(CH3)2)2, which gained renown for the stabilization of high oxidation state complexes.

 Synthesis and reactions

 Metal arsine complexes are heavy analogues of the more widely studied metal-phosphine complexes.
 Arsine-halide complexes are prepared by reactions of metal halides with preformed arsines.
 For example, treatment of a suspension of platinum(II) chloride in ethanol with triethylarsine yields monomeric bis(triethylarsine)platinum(II) chloride.
-Arsine carbonyl complexes are often prepared, again like the phosphine analogues, by thermal or UV-induced displacement of CO ligands.
+Arsine carbonyl complexes are often prepared, like the phosphine analogues, by thermal or UV-induced displacement of CO ligands.

-The reactions of metal arsine and phosphine complexes are similar.
-Arsines are weaker Lewis bases, so arsine ligand are more readily displaced.

 As catalysts for cross-coupling reactions, palladium-arsines are sometimes superior to their phosphine analogues.